-Like a certain other Minnesotan (namely Olympic champion Lindsey Vonn), Paula Moltzan made the move to Colorado's famed Ski and Snowboard Club Vail from her roots at Buck Hill.
-That was in August 2010.
+Minnesota girl Paula Moltzan made the move to Colorado's famed Ski and Snowboard Club Vail from her roots at Buck Hill in August of 2010.
+Little did she know at that point, she'd become the first American woman to win a slalom gold at Junior World Championships.

 Moltzan made the big leap to the World Cup circuit during the 2015 season, and though she had glimpses of brilliance, it proved to be difficult for her to put two runs together.
 The one-month break for the World Cup tech skiers enabled Moltzan to travel on the Europa Cup circuit and ski some FIS races that helped her to regain confidence and at World Championships, she snagged her first top 30 result, landing in 20th in slalom in front of a big crowd full of family and friends.
 From there, Moltzan took the momentum to Junior Worlds and became the first American woman to win a slalom gold.
 She capped the season off with two second place finishes at U.S. Alpine Championships in Sugarloaf, ME.